microsoft/FeatureManagement-Dotnet/README.md

 The following passage describes the process of selecting a filter when contextual and non-contextual filters of the same name are registered in an application.

 Let's say you have a non-contextual filter called `FilterA` and two contextual filters `FilterB` and FilterC which accept `TypeB` and `TypeC` contexts respectively.
-All of three filters share the same alias `SharedFilterName`.
+All three filters share the same alias `SharedFilterName`.

 You also have a feature flag `MyFeature` which uses the feature filter `SharedFilterName` in its configuration.